-Figure 10: Chandra optical axis (blue) and median aimpoint (red, see Fig. 3) positions on HRC-I. Each aimpoint position is labeled by the year.
+Figure 10: Chandra optical axis (blue) and median aimpoint (red, see Fig. 3) position for each year on HRC-I. Each aimpoint position is labeled by the year.
 The cyan colored arrows show the SIM coordinates.

-Figure 11: Chandra optical axis (blue) and median aimpoint (red, see Fig. 4) positions on HRC-S. Each aimpoint position is labeled by the year.
+Figure 11: Chandra optical axis (blue) and median aimpoint (red, see Fig. 4) position for each year on HRC-S. Each aimpoint position is labeled by the year.
 The cyan colored arrows show the SIM coordinates.

-Figure 12: Chandra optical axis (blue) and median aimpoint (red, see Fig. 5) positions on ACIS-I. Each aimpoint position is labeled by the year.
+Figure 12: Chandra optical axis (blue) and median aimpoint (red, see Fig. 5) position for each year on ACIS-I. Each aimpoint position is labeled by the year.
 The cyan colored arrows show the SIM coordinates.
 ACIS-I observations were conducted without default offset since the Chandra launch until the end of 2006.
-In December 2006, the aimpoint had a sudden shift of ~ 10" due to the ACA primary focal plan CCD cool down from -15° C to -20° C. This sudden shift brought the aimpoint uncomfortably close to the ACIS-I3 chip edge.
+In December 2006, the aimpoint had a sudden shift of ~ 10" due to the ACA primary focal plan CCD cool down from $-15^{\circ}$ C to $-20^{\circ}$ C. This sudden shift brought the aimpoint uncomfortably close to the ACIS-I3 chip edge.
 As it continue to drift towards the edge, the dither pattern (16" peak-to-peak) will soon fall out of the chip.
-Therefore a default Y-offset = -15'' and Z-offset = -12'' was implemented to move the aimpoint away from the chip edge and also closer to the optical axis.
-The green arrow shows the magnitude and the direction of this default offset.
-Since then, all the ACIS-I observations have been conducted with this default offset, unless the observers requested otherwise.
-Due to its accelerated drift in the past two years, the aimpoint is now once again very close to the ACIS-I3 edge.
-This memo recommends to apply a new default offset of Y-offset = -18'' and Z-offset = -18'' for the Chandra Cycle 16, as shown in this Figure.
+Therefore a default Y-offset = -15'' and Z-offset = -12'' was implemented to move the aimpoint away from the chip edge and also closer to the ACIS-I3 edge in late 2013.
+So since December 2013, a new default offset of Y-offset = -18'' and Z-offset = -18'' was applied.
+The two green arrows in the figure show the magnitude and the direction of the default offsets.
+All the ACIS-I observations were conducted with these default offsets starting in the year labels next to the green arrows, unless the observers requested otherwise.

-Figure 13: Chandra optical axis (blue) and median aimpoint (red, see Fig. 5) positions on ACIS-S. Each aimpoint position is labeled by the year.
+Figure 13: Chandra optical axis (blue) and median aimpoint (red, see Fig. 5) position for each year on ACIS-S. Each aimpoint position is labeled by the year.
 The cyan colored arrows show the SIM coordinates.
 The green arrows show the default offsets implemented over the years (see Section 6 for more details).
-Due to its accelerated drift in the past two years, now the aimpoint has moved far enough from the node boundary.
-This memo recommends to apply a fifth default offset of Y-offset = 0'' and Z-offset = -18'' for the Chandra Cycle 16, as shown in this Figure.
+The current default offset is Y-offset = 0'' and Z-offset = -18'', implemented in December 2013.
+All the ACIS-S observations were conducted with these default offsets starting in the year labels next to the green arrows, unless the observers requested otherwise.

-Figure 14: Same as Figures 10 - 13, the optical axis (blue) and median aimpoint (red) drifts on HRC-I (upper-left), HRC-S (upper-right), ACIS-I (lower-left) and ACIS-S (lower-right), with the colored ovals indicating the 1- σ error ellipse for data in a given 1-year bin.
+Figure 14: Same as Figures 10 - 13, the optical axis (blue) and median aimpoint (red) drifts on HRC-I (upper-left), HRC-S (upper-right), ACIS-I (lower-left) and ACIS-S (lower-right), with the colored ovals indicating the 1- $\sigma$ error ellipse for data in a given 1-year bin.

-Figure 15: Same as Figures 14 - 13.
-The dots near the ovals of the same color are the aimpoints of individual observations for that given year.
+Figure 15: Same as Figures 14, the dots near the ovals of the same color are the aimpoints of individual observations for that given year.